Adding sleepers to your garden

 Softwoods can be fixed with a choice of steel or zinc screws.
 Piloting isn’t always necessary, but this will depend on the quality of your impact driver and the accuracy of your project.
 We recommend using heavy-duty timber screws also known as lag or coach screws.
 Hex drive timber screws are a great choice for their easy use.
 You can even choose to countersink the head of the screw before fixing for a flush and tidy finish.
 For a traditional look, countersunk holes can be filled with dowel plugs too, however, if you prefer simple fixings, flat head timber screws also work well.

 If you choose to work with hardwood, you will need to use stainless steel screws.
 The natural tannins in hardwoods can corrode non-ferrous fixings over time, so you’ll need to use stainless steel screws every time for the best results.
-As hardwoods are denser to work with, you will also need to pilot the screw holes each time with a multipurpose or auger wood bit.
+As hardwoods are denser to work with, you will also need to pilot the screw holes each time with a multipurpose drill bit or auger wood bit.

 Whichever type of fixing you use, just ensure your screws are around a third of the length longer than the depth of your timber, to ensure any joints are properly secured.
 You will also want to ensure you use a bit to pilot your timber that is the same diameter and length as your screw.